 You may not know it but most people like to label worship leaders and preachers as honorable and spiritual but label the media professionals and technical experts laboring behind the curtain as unspiritual nerds.
-Paul says those nerds that labour behind the curtains are essential members of the body of Christ deserving the same respect commanded by the Preacher and the Worship Leader, (1 Corinthians 12:24).
+Paul says those nerds that labor behind the curtains are essential members of the body of Christ deserving the same respect commanded by the Preacher and the Worship Leader, (1 Corinthians 12:24).

 Finally in the human body when an individual part is hurt the entire body feels it because that part being hurt belongs to the body, (1 Corinthians 12:25-26).
 Likewise in the body of Christ when one member suffers the entire body suffers with him.
 Imagine what would happen if the Sound Engineer or the Multimedia Operator called in sick and there was no backup either.
 The worship leader will have to minister without sounds.
 You will have to return to the old hymn books.
 I will have to preach without a microphone and sweat myself trying to communicate God’s word to you.

 Paul concluded saying God determines our gifts, ministries, and individual differences.
 All of us are equally important because we serve an essential function, but in another sense, some are more crucial than others.
 It doesn’t matter who we are in the body of Christ or what we do in it. edification of the church should be our ultimate goal.
 Paul closed his argument with an exhortation to eagerly desire the greater gifts (Gifts that are more useful to the body than to one’s self.) and with a promise to show them the most excellent way for exercising the spiritual gifts, (1 Corinthians 12:27-31).
 1 Corinthians 13:1-13 says love is that most excellent way which I have discussed in my sermon here.

 Unity in diversity creates a balanced body.
 This analogy is used frequently by the apostle in his other epistles as well.
 (Romans 12:14; Ephesians 4:16; 5:30).